ACCLANE/blower/README.md

 # Blower Frontend-Framework

-A frontend framework based on SCSS modules and CSS variables.
+A modern frontend framework based on CSS Custom Properties (also known as CSS variables) and SCSS modules so you only have to use the modules you want to use.

 ## Stats